nesi/support-docs/docs/Getting_Started/my-nesi-org-nz/Release_Notes_my-nesi-org-nz/my-nesi-org-nz_release_notes_v2-31-0.md

 ## New and Improved

-- Update to the holiday banner that will be displayed in my.nesi from the 20th of December to the 6th of January.
+- The holiday banner displayed in my.nesi has been updated to reflect NeSI Support's hours during the summer break from 20 December 2024 to 06 January 2025.
+For more information on how to access NeSI Support during the holidays, [click here](https://docs.nesi.org.nz/General/Announcements/Accessing_NeSI_Support_during_the_holiday_break/).
 - The Mahuika compute units default values in the allocation request are now rounded if they are > 1000.

 If you have any questions about any of the updates, please